mcampb07/GFXDocs/chapters/chapter06_create_rto_based_graphics/2101068464_rt_graphics_examples_tutorial.md

 	- Set the Parent property of all scroll items to be your leading rectangle layer.
 ![](attachments/Pasted%20image%2020220104153830.png)
 - The distance between the scroll items and the rectangle edge will determine how the scroll items are spaced during output.
+- We are interested in the distance from the top left corner of the rectangle and the top left corner of the text layer.

 ![](attachments/Pasted%20image%2020220104153935.png)